Your Friendly Librarians ~ Here to Help You

 Library Aide, Master Front Desk Attendant

-Ashley Kirkham is our newest member at the library, beginning March 2017.
+We are so excited to welcome Ashley Kirkham to the library!
 Her role is to work the circulation desk and assist patrons.
-Although she is a new employee, she and her daughter, Kayleigh, are no strangers to the library.
+Although she is a newer employee, she and her daughter, Kayleigh, are no strangers to the library.
 Kayleigh was recently featured in “The Marysville Advocate” for having read 1,000 books in the 1,000 Books Before Kindergarten Program!

 Ashley spends a majority of her time with her family, nestled up with a great book or watching a movie when she isn’t outside in the yard.